Larry Elder: Career

-After graduation from law school, Elder joined the Cleveland law firm Squire, Sanders & Dempsey.
+After graduation from law school, Elder joined the Cleveland-based law firm Squire, Sanders & Dempsey.
 In 1980, he founded Laurence A. Elder and Associates, a legal executive search firm.
 Elder stepped down from operating Elder and Associates c.
 1987 but continued to own the firm until 1995.
-Elder's license to practice law in Ohio has been administratively suspended since December 2005, according to The Supreme Court of Ohio Attorney Directory website, which notes a failure to file the proper records.
+Elder's license to practice law in Ohio has been administratively suspended since December 2005, according to The Supreme Court of Ohio Attorney Directory website, which notes not keeping up registration requirements.

 Media career

 Television, film and video

 Elder began co-hosting Fabric, a topic-oriented television show produced by Dennis Goulden that aired on Cleveland's PBS member station WVIZ in 1988.
 In 1997, he hosted the PBS program National Desk along with fellow conservatives Fred Barnes and Laura Ingraham.
 Elder hosted the segments Redefining Racism: Fresh Voices From Black America and Title IX and Women in Sports: What's Wrong With This Picture, which criticized Title IX.

 In 2000, Elder won a Los Angeles Area Emmy Award for his KCAL-TV News special Making Waves – LAUSD.
 Between 2000 and 2001, Elder hosted the court series Moral Court, distributed by Warner Brothers Television.
 In 2004, he hosted The Larry Elder Show, a syndicated talk show distributed by Warner Bros.
 In 2005, he created a self-financed film called Michael & Me, in which he offers a rebuttal to filmmaker Michael Moore's Bowling for Columbine.

 In 2007, Elder was one of the rotating talk hosts auditioning for the slot vacated by the now-canceled Imus in the Morning on MSNBC.
 However, the job went to Joe Scarborough instead.
+As of 2024, Elder stars in the animated sitcom The New Norm as Charlie, Norm's like-minded best friend and boss.
 Elder is a columnist with Creators Syndicate.
 His newspaper and online column are carried by Investor's Business Daily, World Net Daily, Townhall.com, Jewish World Review and FrontPage Magazine.
 He hosts a video series published by The Epoch Times.